 “Perhaps as-yet-unattainable wilderness climbs should simply be left as a challenge to the next generation of climbers.
 In June 2017, for example, big wall climber Alex Honnold made the first free-solo ascent of El Capitan in Yosemite, completing the 2,900-foot Freerider route in under four hours.”
 (Paragraph 6)

-Huh?
-This quote is completely out of line and out of context.
-Alex Honnold is recognized by many as the boldest rock climber in the history of this planet.
+This statement is nonsense regarding the discussion of fixed anchors and shows the complete lack of insight of these authors.
+Alex Honnold is recognized by many as the boldest rock climber in the history of the sport.
 There has never been another human being who has equaled the daring rope less ascents he has made.
-Furthermore, if the authors of this letter actually watch the video footage of the rope less ascent he made on El Capitan they would realize he rehearsed the climb using a rope clipped into bolts, pitons and fixed climbing hardware.
-He could not have done that rope less ascent without those prior attempts using those fixed anchors (which were there prior to his attempt and remain there still).
-In addition, the movie has a great quote that basically says what Mr. Honnald did is essentially equivalent to asking an Olympic gymnast (who has also pre-rehearsed their moves) to execute a perfect routine and earn a gold medal – OR DIE.
-Is this a standard that the Wilderness Watch experts believe other wilderness adventurers need to achieve to be allowed to enjoy or national parks and wilderness areas?
+Furthermore, if the authors of this letter actually watch the academy award winning documentary of the rope less ascent he made on El Capitan they would realize he rehearsed the climb using a rope clipped into bolts, pitons and fixed climbing hardware.
+He fell multiple times working out the proper sequence of moves.
+He could not have done that rope less ascent without those prior rehearsal attempts using those fixed anchors.
+In addition, the movie has a great quote that basically says that what Mr. Honnold did is essentially equivalent to asking an Olympic gymnast (who has also pre-rehearsed their moves) to execute a perfect routine and earn a gold medal – OR DIE.
+That is what would have happened to Mr. Honnold if he had not used the fixed gear and rope during his rehearsal and if he had not then successfully climbed the route without a rope.
+Is this a standard that the Wilderness Watch experts believe other wilderness adventurers need to achieve to be allowed to climb in or our national parks and wilderness areas: Succeed first try or die?
 Please let them to go first if that is the case.

 Misleading quote 5: